 The results also show that there is not systemic regional difference in clinician score.
-For instance, the mean scores for clinicians across four census regions (excluding 'Unknown') are within a less than \$1,300 dollar range (e.g., \$19,110 to \$20,383 at the TIN level and \$18,518 to \$19,703 at the TIN-NPI level).
+For instance, the mean scores for clinicians across nine census divisions (excluding 'Unknown') are within less than a \$100 dollar range (e.g., \$870-\$960 at the TIN level and \$936 to \$1,003 at the TIN-NPI level).
 Similarly, clinicians in urban areas seem to perform comparably to those in rural areas.

 In terms of other clinician characteristics, analysis of clinicians by number of episodes indicates that clinicians with more episodes perform similarly to those who perform fewer procedures.
-The mean score at TIN and TIN-NPI testing is within an approximately \$1,800 range by categories of number of episodes.
 We also analyzed clinicians by risk score decile, as variation by risk score decile could indicate that the risk adjustment model is over- or under-correcting for clinicians with systematically riskier patients.
-Measure scores also show fairly limited variation by risk score decile, with a range in mean score from \$18,098 to \$20,435 at the TIN level, and from \$18,608 to \$19,555 at the TIN-NPI level, indicating that the risk adjustment model is functioning as intended.
+Measure scores also show little variation by risk score decile, with a range in mean score of \$881 to \$953 for TINs and \$935 to \$1,002 for TIN-NPIs, indicating that the risk adjustment model is functioning as intended.
 Full results can be seen in Appendix Table 2b4.2.